Setting the Pace with

 - Sick sinus syndrome

-- Chronic, symptomatic second- and third-degree AV block
+- Chronic, symptomatic 2nd-and 3rd-degree AV block

-- Symptomatic bilateral bundle-branch block when tachyarrhythmia and other causes have been ruled out
+- Symptomatic bilateral bundle branch block when tachyarrhythmia and other causes have been ruled out

 Upgradeable System2